MJWootton-Research/Macchiato/README.md

 #### [`ExtractPlaceEndings.py`](https://github.com/MJWootton-Resilience-Projects/Macchiato/blob/master/Analysis/ExtractPlaceEndings.py)

-This script will extract the final state of every instance of a given set of places (specified by column numbers separate by `:`) within a directory and write them to file.
+This script will extract the final state of every instance of a given set of places (specified by column numbers separated by `:`) within a directory and write them to file.

 Example: